vargatn/synthetic/index.md

 We aim to create a full synthetic testbed for **cluster weak lensing measurements**.
 This will enable us to perform a full-scale mock cluster weak lensing analysis in a controlled survey-like environment.

-*The detials of this work are part of the PhD thesis of T. N. Varga at LMU Munich (submitted 2020).
-A pathfinder study is being prepared for publication using preliminary DES Y3 data (Varga et al in prep)*
+*The detials of this work are part a pathfinder study is being prepared for publication using preliminary DES Y3 data (Varga et al in prep)*

 ## Can you guess which of these is real, and which is synthetic?